steqeq/0000/README.md

 ## MIGraphX Fails for fp16 Datatype
 The MIGraphX functionality does not work for the fp16 datatype.

-The following workarounds are recommended:
+The following workaround is recommended:

 Use the AMD ROCm v3.3 of MIGraphX